GStreamer/gstreamer/markdown/legal-information.md

 entirely safe if done in another country.
 Fair use exceptions also exist.
-So we cannot advise you whether the software we provide would be considered violating patents in your country or in any other country, but that can be said for virtually all kinds of sofware.
+So we cannot advise you whether the software we provide would be considered violating patents in your country or in any other country, but that can be said for virtually all kinds of software.
 Only, since we deal with audio-video standards, and these standards are by and large designed to use certain patented technologies, it is common wisdom that the pieces of software that implement these standards are sensitive in